Sumitrai21/Sportifan_work_progress/README.md

 ## Currently In Progress

-1. learning and Building a detection model based on YoloV3
+1. Learning and Building a detection model based on YoloV3
 2. Reading the Pdfs mentioned in the resouces section